bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   at higher precision, specifically $$p + 1$$.
 At this precision,
   the significand of $$y_1$$ and $$y_3$$
-  have even parity, since increasing precision adds a trailing zero to their significands.
+  are even, since increasing precision adds a trailing zero to their significands.
 For example,
   if $$y_1 = 5/32$$ with $$p = 3$$, then: